xzzhang2/xzzhang2.github.io/index.md

 ---

 Welcome!
-I am Xinzhi Zhang, an Associate Professor with tenure in the [Department of Media and Communication](https://www.cityu.edu.hk/com/Profile.aspx?u=xzzhang2) (COM) at the [City University of Hong Kong](https://www.cityu.edu.hk/) (CityUHK).
+I am Xinzhi Zhang, an Associate Professor with tenure in the [Department of Media and Communication](https://www.cityu.edu.hk/com/Profile.aspx?u=xzzhang2) at the [City University of Hong Kong](https://www.cityu.edu.hk/) (CityUHK).

 My research focuses on digital journalism, political communication, technology and global governance, and computational social science.
-I study how emerging technologies, particularly Generative AI and platforms, are transforming news production and dissemination, as well as how technology-mediated communication influences citizens' news use, public engagement, and government policymaking.
+I study how emerging technologies, particularly (Generative) AI and platforms, are transforming news production and dissemination, as well as how technology-mediated communication influences citizens' news use, public engagement, and government policymaking.
 My research profile is on [Google Scholar](https://scholar.google.com.hk/citations?user=iOFeIDIAAAAJ).

 I have authored over 50 peer-reviewed articles in top-tier journals such as *Human Communication Research*, *Journal of Communication*, *Social Media + Society*, *Journalism*, *International Journal of Press/Politics*, *Health Communication*, and *Digital Journalism*, earning top paper awards from the International Communication Association (**ICA**) and the Association for Education in Journalism and Mass Communication (**AEJMC**). [[Here is my publication list](https://xzzhang2.github.io/pages/pubs.html)]